johnny-quesada-developer/easy-threads-workers/README.md

 });
 ```

-**easy-web-worker** is designed to enhance the capabilities of the **Worker** class by integrating a pattern of cancelable promises from the [cancelable-promise-jq](https://www.npmjs.com/package/cancelable-promise-jq) library.
-For straightforward tasks, it simplifies the process by eliminating the need to configure webpack or other bundlers.
-And for more complex requirements, the **StaticEasyWebWorker** class allows the integration of easy worker and cancelable promises capabilities into your static workers.
+**easy-threads-workers** enhances the capabilities of the **Worker Threads** class in Node.js by integrating a pattern of cancelable promises from the [cancelable-promise-jq](https://www.npmjs.com/package/cancelable-promise-jq) library.
+It simplifies the process for straightforward tasks and, for more complex requirements, allows the integration of easy worker and cancelable promises capabilities into your static workers.

-Start enhancing your applications with robust, cancelable promises and easy web worker integration today! 🌐
+Start enhancing your Node.js applications with robust, cancelable promises and easy worker thread integration today! 🌐

+For a comprehensive understanding, explore our easy-threads-workers examples on GitHub 🧩.

-Experience it in action with a [Live Example featuring text-diff](https://johnny-quesada-developer.github.io/easy-web-workers-example/) 📘.
+Experience it in action with a [Live Example featuring text-diff](https://johnny-quesada-developer.github.io/easy-threads-workerss-example/) 📘.

 For a comprehensive understanding, watch our informative [introduction video](https://www.youtube.com/watch?v=CK-Uri9lDOE) 🎥.
-You can also dive deeper into the code and explore on [easy-web-workers-examples](https://github.com/johnny-quesada-developer/easy-web-workers-example) 🧩.
+You can also dive deeper into the code and explore on [easy-threads-workerss-examples](https://github.com/johnny-quesada-developer/easy-threads-workerss-example) 🧩.

-## Creating a simple Web Worker
+## Creating a Simple Worker Thread

-Creating a new worker is as simple as

 ```TS
 const backgroundWorker = new EasyWebWorker<string, string>((easyWorker) => {